einsiedlerspiel/cleandir/README.md

 [Downloads.images]
 enabled = true

+# Optional key, if true (default) removes duplicate files matched
+# by the rule
+remove-duplicates = true

 # instead of a single `extension` an array of `extensions` can be
 # given
 extensions = ["jpeg", "jpg", "png"]